VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 external payments system so that registrants can pay for the seats that they have ordered.

-When the team were examining the domain models for these two bounded contexts, they discovered that neither of them knew anything about pricing.
+When the team was examining the domain models for these two bounded contexts, it discovered that neither of them knew anything about pricing.
 The **Orders and Registrations** bounded context created an order that listed the quantities of the different seat types that the registrant requested.
 The **Payments** bounded context simply passed a total to the external payments system.
-At some point the system needed to calculate the total from the order before invoking the payment process.
+At some point, the system needed to calculate the total from the order before invoking the payment process.